NtsakoKwinika/portfolio/README.md

 # Facilitator

 # Professtional Summary
+I am currently studying for a Bachelor of Science Mathematics and Statistics with the University of South Africa, additionally I have completed a Higher Certificate Mathematics and Statistics as well as N6 Mechanical Engineering with Tshwane South TEVT College.
+I am currently working in the education environment as a tutor and have previously worked in the logistics industry as a dispatch clerk.
+I have good communication skills have been honed through public speaking and teaching, technically proficient in mechanical draughting.
+I am seeking for opportunities as junior engineer, data analyst, and statistics.
 # Education
 - BSc Mathematics and Statistics | University of South Africa (currently)
 - HC Mathematics and Statistics | Universisty of South Africa ( November 2023)